grumps/claude-dotfiles/README.md

 ### Slash commands not working

-Slash commands are automatically available in Claude Code after installation.
-They are located in `.claude/commands/`.
-If commands aren't recognized, ensure you're using Claude Code (not claude.ai) and the `.claude/commands/` directory exists in your project.
+Slash commands are automatically available in Claude Code after installation via the gdf plugin.
+If commands aren't recognized:

+1. Ensure you're using Claude Code (not claude.ai)
+2. Check the plugin is installed: `ls -la ~/.claude/plugins/gdf`
+3. Try using the namespaced format: `/gdf:pln` instead of `/pln`
+4. Use `/help` in Claude Code to see available commands

 ## Documentation